DialedIn-Aus/products/openSense/README.md

 ## Software

 If you purchased this board with the `WT32C3-S5` included, it will come with a custom build of [Tasmota](Tasmota/README.md) installed.
-This has been preconfigured with most sensors, support for mini OLED displays such as SSH1106 and also includes experimental support for the Matter protocol.
+This has been preconfigured based on above table, ready for most sensors, includes support for mini OLED displays such as SSD1306/SSH1106 and also includes Matter support.

 Details for Tasmota support including templates and firmware builds are in this [Folder](Tasmota)
-Example configuration for ESPHome [ESPHome.yaml](esphome.WT32C3.yaml)
+Example configuration for ESPHome [ESPHome.yaml](ESPHome/esphome.WT32C3.yaml)

 In addition to Tasmota there are plenty of other platforms that will work great with this module.
 There is something for everyone here from writing custom code to configuration with a fully GUI controlled setup.
 * [Arduino IDE & Sketches](https://docs.arduino.cc/software/ide-v2)